Canon 2000D vs Olympus PEN-F

 |Olympus E-P5« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-P5|

-Both the 2000D and the PEN-F are recent models that feature in their makers' current product line-up.
+Both the 2000D and the PEN-F are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the PEN-F does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 2000D vs Olympus PEN-F